AsmaHabadi/Task1_Mechanical_engineering/README.md

 ## **Description**

-In this task we designed the structure of the robot.
+In this task, we designed the structure of the robot.